On this page:

 Taxis are available from the front entrance of the hospital on Riddiford Street.

-Read more about our free shuttles between Wellington Regional Hospital and Kenepuru Community Hospital and the door-to-door Kapiti Community and Health Transport Service.
+Shuttles are available between Wellington Regional Hospital and Kenepuru Community Hospital and the door-to-door Kapiti Community and Health Transport Service.
+Find out more.

 On-site cancer society volunteer driving service

-This is for cancer patients who need occasional help with transport to treatment.
+Patients who need occasional help with transport to cancer treatment can request the volunteer driving service.
 Talk to the staff at the Wellington Blood and Cancer Centre for more information.

 Parking

-Parking for Eye Clinic, Children's Hospital, Paediatric Outpatients, and Centre for Endocrine, Diabetes and Obesity Research
+Parking for the Eye Clinic, Children's Hospital, Paediatric Outpatients, Centre for Endocrine, Diabetes and Obesity Research.

 Patients and visitors to the eye clinic and the children’s hospital can also park in parts of the C zone parking at the top of Hospital Road behind the Grace Neill Block.
 Spaces available for public use are are marked by green lines